-Child support generally is a parent’s court-ordered payment to help with the costs of raising a child.
-In Michigan, child support obligations normally last until the child turns 18 years old, but continue up until he or she turns 19½, if the child is still in high school and lives full-time with the parent that gets child support.
+Child support refers to a parent's court-ordered payments to help with the costs of raising a child.
+The extent of the support is determined by the guidelines provided by the laws of each state.
+In Michigan, child support obligations normally last until the child turns 18 years old, but can continue up until the age of 19½, if the child is still in high school and lives full-time with the parent that gets child support.

-Either parent can begin the application process for child support by contacting the Michigan Human Services, Department of Child support.
-A parent can apply for Child Support Services online or can print out the application (PDF) and mail it to:
+Either parent can begin the application process for child support by contacting the Michigan Department of Health and Human Services (MDHHS).
+A parent can apply for child support services online or can print out the application [PDF] and mail it to:

 Michigan Office of Child Support

 Note, if you or your children currently receive public assistance or have received assistance in the past, you should already have an open child support case.

 The court uses a complicated mathematical guideline to determine how much support the non-custodial parent must pay to the custodial parent, based on:

 The MDHHS offers an online child support calculator, which can be used to provide you with an estimate of what your child support payments would be, assuming that all of the required information is entered accurately.

 Uniform Child Support Order (UCSO)

 Once the judge decides how much child support is appropriate, he or she will make it official with an order called a Uniform Child Support Order (UCSO).
 The court has to follow the child support formula when making the order, unless the result would be unfair or inappropriate.
 However, if the parents reach an agreement about the child support amount, the court can consider the agreement, but it doesn't have to approve it.

 There's no doubt that it's important to read the actual text of a statute when conducting legal research.
 There's also a benefit, however, in reading a summary of the statute in plain English.
 In the following chart, you can find an overview of Michigan child support guidelines, as well as links to the relevant statutes.